An individualistic country where portion sizes are for 2

 Viva la Mexico!
 Where would the USA be without them?

-As soon as we enter the road blocks just after Venture, due to a landslide, we are allowed to cycle on by Mexicans.
-We take advantage of the fact we can sleep in a state park without having to share the canyon.
-As cheerful as we were to camp here, we become doubtful when the wind picks up so heavily that our tent hangs over us like a dying willow.
-Yet, this is better than being woken up by state park police who knocks on our imaginary door: ‘We are searching for some one, can you show us your identity!’
-We can, if you let us dress us first…
+As soon as I enter the road blocks just after Venture, due to a landslide, I am allowed to cycle on by Mexicans.
+I take advantage of the fact I can sleep in a state park without having to share the canyon.
+As cheerful as I am to camp here, I become doubtful when the wind picks up so heavily that my tent hangs over me like a dying willow.
+Yet, this is better than being woken up by state park police who knocks on my imaginary door: ‘We are searching for some one, can you show us your identity!’
+I sure can, if you let me dress up first…

 ‘Cherish life’s simple pleasures’